-Acromegaly & gigantism are related conditions caused by an excess of growth hormone (GH) most commonly related to a pituitary adenoma.
+Acromegaly is a condition caused by an excess of growth hormone (GH) most commonly related to a pituitary adenoma.

 Growth hormone, also termed somatotropin, is a peptide hormone that is produced and released by somatotropic cells within the anterior pituitary.